 Training support for animal health technologists: Each year, the College's Veterinary Teaching Hospital becomes the clinical training ground for students enrolled in animal health technology diploma programs at the Saskatchewan Institute of Applied Science and Technology (SIAST) in Saskatoon and at Olds College in Olds, Alta.

 To maintain the co-operative, regional approach to higher education, regional representatives from all western provinces participate in the WCVM's Advisory Council that was established in 1965.

 The Council's members, which include representatives from the veterinary profession, advanced education, agriculture and industry, provide formal communication on regional needs between the four provinces and the college.
-For more information, please download the 2009-10 listing of WCVM Advisory Council members (PDF 40 KB).
+Click here to view the current list of WCVM Advisory Council members.